buixuanhai/sample-serverless-node/README.md

 - Each service is separated into its own folder and contains
   - serverless.yaml: define service resource using Cloudformation syntax
   - tests: unit test for application
-  - src/\*: contain code for the service
+  - src/\*: contains code for the service

 Example for products service